holidayextras/holidayextras.github.com/_posts/2016-01-15-onboarding-school.md

 ## Has Holiday Extras lived up to expectation?

 Absolutely.
-Holiday Extras has, and will continue to, improve my technical ability on a day to day basis.
+Holiday Extras has, and will continue to, improve my technical ability on a day-to-day basis.
 “Everyday's a school day” is pretty much my slogan for working here.
-Not only that, it is fun - So far I’ve already enjoyed playing pool when in need of a screen break, a fireworks display with free beer and burgers, an excellent Christmas party and a number of social Web Team events.
+Not only that, it is fun - So far I’ve already enjoyed playing pool when in need of a screen break, a fireworks display with free beer and burgers, an excellent Christmas party and a number of after work Web Team events.

 If you are looking for a place to develop your skills and have a lot of fun while doing it, then jump aboard a ship where “everyday's a school day”.